nerdreich/wiki.md/docs/themes_create.md

 * `$config` contains an array with all configuration settings from `data/config.ini`.
 You may for example query it to find out the language that is currently used.

-`setup.php` is called first by the core to bootstrap your theme.
-It might define helper methods and setup other global stuff your theme might need. `setup.php` should not output any HTML markup and is _not_ in charge to load the other theme files - wiki.md's core will do that.
+`theme.php` is called first by the core to bootstrap your theme.
+It might define helper methods and setup other global stuff your theme might need. `theme.php` should not output any HTML markup and is _not_ in charge to load the other theme files - wiki.md's core will do that.

 ### Template files